High School Literature 2: The Middle Ages

 $249.00 for Self-Paced

-This course covers the great epics of the middle ages and the legends of King Arthur, including a 20th century novel for fun.
+This course covers the great epics of the middle ages and the legends of King Arthur, including a 20th century novel on the subject.
 We linger on the English language's greatest writer, William Shakespeare, sampling some of his tragedies, comedies, histories, and sonnets.
 The course concludes with a selection of metaphysical poetry from the 17th century.

 This class meets on Tuesdays at 1 pm, Eastern Standard Time.